edgelesssys/docs.edgeless.systems/marblerun/content/reference/cli.md

 * ### `chain`

-  Gets the certificate chain of the Marblerun Coordinator.
+  Gets the certificate chain of the MarbleRun Coordinator.

   **Usage**